wp-plugins/responsive-menu/readme.txt

 == Description ==

-This is a Highly Customisable Responsive Menu Plugin, with 54 customisable options enabling you to change the:
+This is a Highly Customisable Responsive Menu Plugin, with 54 customisable options for a nice mobile menu or tablet menu experience enabling you to change the:
 <br />
 <ul>
 <li> - Menu Title</li>